 Once you've put the USB stick into your Mac, you need to open the Applications folder, which can be located in the Finder - or by pressing ‘cmd’ and ‘spacebar’ keys together then typing "applications".

 In Applications, scroll down to the Utilities folder and open the Disk Utility application.
+Alternatively, search for the application using OS X's built-in search function.

 Once in the Disk Utility application, you need to select your USB drive in the column to the left of the window.
 Once you have done this you need to select the Erase tab, which is found at the top of the large column to the right of the window.